 Step 3: The International Department and Sacred Heart College Hostel may require an English test and interview to determine the eligibility of the applicant.
 Once accepted, the College will issue an Offer of Place and an Invoice for the tuition fees.

 Step 4: As soon as the fees are paid in full, a Confirmation of Place and a receipt is issued.
 These documents are required by New Zealand Immigration to obtain a student visa to study at the College.
 Students should apply for their visa as soon as they have received these documents.

 Step 5: An orientation information/programme is sent to the student/agent at least two weeks prior to the student commencing their studies at the College.

 Please note: The renewal of an Offer of Place for each subsequent year of enrolment is not automatic and not guaranteed by the College.
 The renewal of an Offer of Place is based on the academic progression, attendance, and behaviour of the student both in and out of school among other factors, as determined by the College.

 Selection will be made by the Director of International Students.
 Students will be recruited from as wide range of countries as possible so that many cultures are represented at the College.

-- The College seeks to recruit students who have certain English language skills, and may require that a student sit the College’s pre-entry English Test upon receipt of his application or undertake a Skype Interview, or attend a New Zealand High School Preparation Course for a period of time if it is ascertained the student cannot cope at the College at an appropriate English level.
+- The College may require a student to sit the College’s pre-entry English Test upon receipt of his application or undertake a New Zealand High School Preparation Course for a period if it is ascertained the student cannot cope at the College at an appropriate English level.
 The College can provide information regarding recommended high school preparation courses;

 - The College may require testimonials to be provided to demonstrate that the student has a genuine desire to learn, and a good record of attendance at his previous school;